idsc-frazzoli/retina/doc/gokart_hardware.md

             * 12V, 50A rated, 90A peak
             * CAN (bare CAN) driven from laptop through MABX (microautobox)
             * separated steering battery needed
-        * Breaking: breakeing motor build in, manual brakeing still possible
+        * Breaking: breaking motor build in, manual brakeing still possible
             * LinMot
             * 24V
             * CAN open controlled